EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-blog-interview-process.md

 > ```
 >
 > **Pair Programming: Work on an API in Node.js**
+>
 > Strength: Writing tested Node controllers and maintaining clean functional back-end logic
 > We'll work together to implement some functionality in a Node.js API.
 >
 > **UI Architecture Breadkdown**
+>
 > Strength: Building out well-tested reusable React visual and higher-order components
 > We’ll take a page from our system and talk through how we’d go about architecting the UI of it from scratch.
 We’ll dig into what components should exist, how they should communicate, and how UI state should be managed.
 >
 > **UX Flow Walkthrough**
+>
 > Strength: Helping design and scope out user features and flow that are streamlined and efficient.
 > We’ll walk through several of our current user workflows and talk about how they could be improved.
 >
 > **Two-directional Q&A**
+>
 > We’ll take this time to ask more specific questions about each other.

-### Module Selection

-Modules are how you can find balance between consistent and adaptive interview experiences for candidates.

-### Running the Interview
+## Phase 3: Strength-finding Interview

+Now we run the actual interview.
+This phase includes your common interview fare.
+You have a schedule, you meet, you discuss, you collaborate, and you evaluate.

+> 📝 **Interview Notes: Jessie**
+>
+> **Pair Programming: Work on an API in Node.js**
+>
+> Jessie was a strong collaborator.
+We both contributed to the solution.
+>
+> **UI Architecture Breadkdown**
+>
+> There are essentially two skills being tested here: UI Architecture Design and React Execution.
+On the React Execution parts, Jessie could tell me in detail how the system would work.
+On the UI Architecture Design parts, Jessie struggled a bit on identifying a good solution to the problem.
+With some assistance, we arrived at a pretty good solution.
+>
+> **UX Flow Walkthrough**
+>
+> {{TO DO}}
+>
+> **Two-directional Q&A**
+>
+> {{TO DO}}

-## Phase 3: Follow Ups
+## Phase 4: Review and Follow Ups

 *Phase Goal: Fill in the assessment gaps.*

 No matter how much effort you reasonably put into the process, there will be times that Phase 2 does not produce enough information to make a decision.
 This can come from poor execution of an interview module, poor choice of interview module, candidate nerves getting in the way, or other mishaps.
-Instead of declining what may be an excellent candidate, Phase 3 is here to course correct.

-The candidate and hiring manager can both request additional interview sessions for any of those reasons.
+Review the data gathered from the interview and decide if this candidate is a clear hire, decline, or it's unclear.
+If it's unclear, figure out what missing information you have.

+The candidate may also have requests for additional information.
 Common requests at this stage include:
 - candidate requesting to meet other team members
 - hiring manager requesting running a different module
 - hiring manager requesting supporting evidence of a skill

-Schedule any new modules that make sense and run them just like in Phase 2.
+Schedule any new modules that make sense and run them just like in Phase 3.
+Gather any relevant information and add it to the notes.
+After that's all run, go through Phase 4 again.

+> 📝 **Review Notes: Jessie**
+>
+> {{TO DO}}
+>

-## Phase 4: Make a Decision
+## Phase 5: Make a Decision

 *Phase Goal: Decide to pass or make an offer on a candidate.*